Skip to Content

 My First Disney Cruise – Everything I Loved and Hated (Honest Photo Review)

-For YEARS I’ve wanted to try a Disney cruise and last week I finally did it.
+For years, I wanted to try a Disney cruise, and in October 2022, I finally did it.

-I’ve just disembarked the Disney Magic and I thought I knew what to expect from a Disney cruise, I’ve been cruising since I was a child with other cruise lines but this cruise was the biggest culture shock ever.
+When I embarked the Disney Magic I thought I knew what to expect from a Disney cruise.
+I’ve been cruising since I was a child with other cruise lines, but this cruise was the biggest culture shock ever!

-Every couple of hours I would find something new that I didn’t expect at all, some of which were really great surprises and some things I really didn’t like at all.
+Every couple of hours I would find something new that I hadn’t expected at all – some of which were really great surprises – and some things I didn’t like at all.

 Disney cruise funnell disney magic pool deck

-I was definitely skeptical when I booked this cruise.
-I’d heard amazing things from my friends who love Disney but I just didn’t see how a Disney cruise could be worth the price.
+I was definitely sceptical when I booked the cruise.
+I’d heard amazing things from my friends who love Disney – but I just didn’t see how a Disney cruise could be worth the price.

-This cruise was the most expensive cruise I’ve ever paid for and it was 3x what I usually pay when I cruise.
+The cruise was the most expensive cruise I’ve ever paid for, and it was three times what I usually pay when I cruise.

-I was worried that I’d feel as though I wasted that money and although I’d heard about how amazing the food was and the service but I wasn’t sure if this was better than the other cruise lines that I know and love, would it be 3x better to justify the cost?
-Or if it was just a case of paying a premium for the Disney brand.
+I was worried that I’d feel as though I wasted that money, and although I’d heard about how amazing the food and the service were, I wasn’t sure if this was better than the other cruise lines that I know and love.

 Why Did I Decide to Book a Disney Cruise?